ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

       - Read access to the sensitive data (for exporting to a file in .csv format)
       - Local admin access to a designated machine

-    Then, [set up a new user account](https://docs.microsoft.com/office365/admin/add-users/add-users?view=o365-worldwide), and add that account to the security group (`EDM_DataUploaders`).
+2. [Set up a new user account](https://docs.microsoft.com/office365/admin/add-users/add-users?view=o365-worldwide), and add that account to the security group (`EDM_DataUploaders`) you created in the previous step.

+3. Add the new user account to the machine you'll use to index and upload the sensitive data.

+### Install the EDM Upload Agent

-2. Sign into the designated machine with the user account that was created in the previous step.
-Then, download and install the EDM Upload Agent at [https://go.microsoft.com/fwlink/?linkid=2088639](https://go.microsoft.com/fwlink/?linkid=2088639).
+1. Sign into the designated machine with the user account that was created in the previous procedure.

+2. Download and install the EDM Upload Agent at [https://go.microsoft.com/fwlink/?linkid=2088639](https://go.microsoft.com/fwlink/?linkid=2088639).
 Make sure to note the installation location (such as `C:\`).

 3. To authorize the EDM Upload Agent, run the following command in Windows Command Prompt, and then sign in: